OpenStorageNetwork/rtd-osn/docs/source/accessing-datasets.rst

 Rclone
 ^^^^^^^
+Rclone is an open source command line utility that functions similarly to rsync and is able to communicate with numerous cloud-based storage providers.
+The application and documentation may be found at Rclone.
+Download and install the application per the instructions on the `RCLONE website<https://rclone.org>`_.

+Rclone Configuration
+""""""""""""""""""""
 The most straightforward way to configure Rclone for OSN is to edit the rclone configuration file.
 This file may be found by typing the command "rclone config file".
 The command will return the path to the rclone config file.